 Eligibility Requirements / Prerequisites

-To enroll, students must have completed three semesters of law school and must have taken the basic 3-credit Family Law course prior to enrollment.
+To enroll, students must have completed four semesters of law school and must have taken the basic 3-credit Family Law course prior to enrollment.
 Also, a student wishing to enroll must:

 - Attend one of the clinic orientation meetings scheduled each term prior to registration, or